RatneshSingh/dotplot/README.md

 perl dotplot.pl (infile|lgtable|blastTable) -options..
 Options:
     -infile|i           infile from mstmap result out
     -lgtable|lgt        lg table with 4 columns.If -lgt is not provided with -i, script assumes that marker names in mst output file includes this info as "MarkerName_Contig_number_location" eg. MarkerName  ContigName      LocationOnContig        LinkageGroup    locationOnLG
+    -dagchainer_table|dt result produced by dagchainer.
     ********************************************************************
     -blast_table|bt     blast result in table format.
     -fil_alen|fal       only plot hits of this alignment length or higher -fil_eval|fev       only plot hits of this evalue or lower -fil_pid|fpi        only plot hits of this percent identity or higher

     -fill_name|fnm      only hits with this string as part of name in query or subject.
     -fil_qname|fqn      only hits with this string as part of name in query.
     -fil_sname|fqs      only hits with this string as part of name in subject.
     -exact              select exact matches instead of pattern match

     -resolution|res     resolution thrshold in nt to draw multiple dots if alignment is longer than resolution[10000] -keep_same_order|kso Keep the order of contigs on y and x axis same.
 Use it only when using blast result to self.